mastermindankur/tickzo1/README.md

 ## Commands to push content to the server
-stop server - Command + C
+Stop the server by pressing Command + C on your Mac (Server needs to be stopped and then restarted for public folder to be ReGenerated)

 git add .
 git commit -m "comment"
 git push origin1 main